Who are you?

 Am I right in assuming you prefer old shows to new ones?

-While I definitely prefer music from the first half of the 20th century to much of what’s produced today, when it comes to television, I only care that a show provide character-driven comedy.
-That exists in every era, so there’s no preference between “old” or “new” here… However, I’m a different consumer than most; I find every single piece of entertainment to be an artifact of its time.
+While I definitely prefer music from the first half of the 20th century to much of what’s produced today, when it comes to sitcoms, I only care that a show provides worthwhile, and that’s typically character-based, comedy.
+This exists in every era, so there’s no preference between “old” or “new” here… However, I’m a different consumer than most; I find every single piece of entertainment to be an artifact of its time.
 Part of the value I derive from watching a 1957 episode of Date With The Angels comes in knowing that I’m seeing something intended for a 1957 audience — it’s a snapshot of that particular moment in time.
-So, I don’t find any work creatively “dated,” because everything, by definition (even that 2017 episode of Modern Family you just watched), is dated.
+So, I don’t find any work creatively “dated,” because everything, by definition (even that 2019 episode of Modern Family you just watched), is dated.
 The only difference is, with works of the past, I feel like I’m learning something, too — in a way that I can’t yet claim with stuff that’s still “new.”
 As to why I don’t cover any currently running shows here, I believe that this kind of material is naturally ubiquitous at the moment and, therefore, less necessary and less worth our time.

 How can I find past posts?